radicle-dev/old.radicle.xyz/content/blog/radicle-architecture.md

 input log, and its state is recovered by feeding these inputs into the root machine \\(R\\).

-For example, to produce the counter state machine above, one can input the following:
+For example, to produce the counter state machine above, we can input the following:

 ```